cast-org/figuration/site/4.3/get-started/migration.md

 ### CSS
 - Font stack has been updated to give preference to Linux fonts over Arial.
 - `<hr>`, `.vr`, and other component dividers have all been consolidated to use borders, instead of `background-color` and `height` or `width`, to create dividers.
+- `border-radius` values have been slightly increased to soften the corners of most components.
+Additional `.radius-*` utility classes have also been added.

 ### Widgets